Saving & investing for a child

 Investment options

 Fidelity offers 2 strategies: 1) Age-based automatically adjusts asset allocation based on beneficiary's age.
 2) Custom allows you to allocate to static, individual, bank deposit and age-based portfolios.
 Our full range of investments, including stocks, options, mutual funds, bonds, CDs, and fractional shares.
-Investments are limited to most US stocks, ETFs, and Fidelity mutual funds.
-Fractional shares are available.
+Investments are limited to most US stocks, ETFs, Fidelity mutual funds, REITs, and some international equities.
 Our full range of investments, including stocks, mutual funds, bonds, CDs, and fractional shares.

 Withdrawals